syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/duration-unit.md

 ![Alt text](images/durationUnitswithDuration.png)

-> The edit type of the duration column in Gantt is string, to support editing the duration field along with duration units.
+N> The edit type of the duration column in Gantt is string, to support editing the duration field along with duration units.